 Ultimately the Packers came up short, however, dropping a 51-45 overtime heartbreaker in Arizona, the highest-scoring postseason game in NFL history.
 But the disappointment fueled a determination and the late-season surge sparked a genuine optimism heading into 2010.

 The team got out to a 3-1 start in the season’s first quarter, but injuries to key players mounted.
 Grant, a back-to-back 1,200-yard rusher, was lost for the season in Week 1.
-Finley, the team’s leading receiver entering Week 5, was also placed on injured reserve, as was linebacker Nick Barnett, the second all-time leading tackler in franchise history.
-By season’s end, the Packers would allocate 15 players to the season-ending injured list.
-In what was a true testament both to Thompson’s assembly of the roster and the coaching staff’s tireless commitment to getting players ready to contribute, the Packers never blinked.
+Finley, the team’s leading receiver entering Week 5, was also placed on injured reserve, as was linebacker Nick Barnett, the third all-time leading tackler in franchise history.
+By season’s end, the Packers would place 15 players on the season-ending injured list.

+Despite the injuries, the Packers never blinked.
 Rodgers led the offense by throwing for nearly 4,000 yards and posting a quarterback rating of 101.2.
-Jennings picked up the slack in the absence of Finley, finishing with 1,265 yards and earning his first selection to the Pro Bowl.
-Defensively, the Packers again thrived under Capers’ detailed instruction, ranking No. 2 in the NFL in scoring defense at 15.0 points per game.
-Matthews proved that his rookie campaign was no fluke and became a dominant pass rusher off the edge.
-Voted a Pro Bowl starter and consensus first-team All-Pro, he finished with 13.5 sacks and was named the league’s Defensive Player of the Year by various publications.
-In the secondary, Woodson set career highs in tackles and forced fumbles and becoming the team’s emotional leader throughout.
+Jennings finished with 1,265 yards and earned his first selection to the Pro Bowl.
+Defensively, the Packers ranked No. 2 in the NFL in scoring defense at 15.0 points per game.
+Matthews, who racked up 13½ sacks, was voted a Pro Bowl starter and a consensus first-team All-Pro and was named the league’s Defensive Player of the Year by various publications.
+In the secondary, Woodson set career highs in tackles and forced fumbles, becoming the team’s emotional leader throughout.
 His counterpart at corner, Tramon Williams, led the team with six interceptions, earning his first bid to the Pro Bowl, where he was joined by Collins, who was chosen for the third consecutive year.